In This Article

 What is an Oil Infuser?

-Automation is a key feature of these handy devices, as it greatly simplifies making cannabis oils – most notably its impact on the decarboxylation process.
-Decarboxylation is an essential chemical transformation for edible production, where heat is used to activate cannabis flower, converting the acid cannabinoids THCA and CBDA into THC and CBD, respectively.
-The edible will not produce any psychoactive “high” effects if you do not decarb before infusion.
+Depending on the type of oil infuser, the most sought-after feature is often its ability to decarb and infuse.
+Decarboxylation is an essential chemical transformation in edible production, in which heat activates cannabis flower, converting the acidic cannabinoids THCA and CBDA into THC and CBD, respectively.
+The edible will not produce any intoxicating “high” effects if you do not decarb before infusion.

-In older production, cannabis flower was typically laid out on a cooking sheet and heated in the oven to complete the conversion process.
-With an infuser, the transformation occurs at a much more precise temperature, retaining the plant's potency and other effective results as best as possible.
+Traditional decarbing of cannabis flower is typically done by laying it out on a cooking sheet and heating it in the oven to complete the conversion process.
+With an infuser, the transformation occurs at a much more precise temperature, retaining the plant's potency as much as possible.

 Infusers typically include adjustable temperature settings, allowing users to find their ideal conversion temperature.
-Other key characteristics include airtight seals to limit odor escape and digital timers to provide precise heating times.
+Other key characteristics include airtight seals to prevent odors from escaping and digital timers to ensure precise heating times.

 Advantages of Oil Infusers

 A cannabis oil infuser offers a range of advantages, making it an alluring option for brands and at-home edible creators.
-Some of the many leading advantages include:
+Some of the advantages include:

 Decarboxylation Precision

 An oil infuser typically allows edible creators to control their decarb temperatures.
-This allows cannabinoids, like THC and CBD, to activate at temperatures that ideally maintain many of the plant’s compounds in the final result.
+This allows cannabinoids, like THC and CBD, to activate at ideal temperatures that preserve their integrity rather than burn them away.

 Consistency

 Consistency is key to precise decarboxylation.
-The infuser's consistent heat allows for an even distribution of compounds into various cooking essentials, including butter, cooking oil, or MCT coconut oil.
+The infuser's consistent heat allows for an even distribution of compounds into the butter, cooking oil, or MCT coconut oil.
 This distribution helps ensure that each edible contains the intended dosage of cannabinoids and other compounds.

 Odor Reduction

-Over the decades, making edibles at home has been risky, with a strong odor often produced during decarboxylation.
-However, infusers have elevated the production process and its discretion level with airtight containers and other components meant to minimize or eliminate strong odors from escaping.
+Making edibles at home can be risky, as decarboxylation often produces a strong odor.
+However, infusers have elevated the production process and its level of discretion with airtight containers and other components designed to minimize or eliminate strong odors from escaping.

 Ease of Use

-The sophisticated process may seem complicated to understand and use.
-However, herbal infusers typically come with straightforward, easy-to-follow instructions that allow edible producers to begin automating the infusion and decarb process in just a few minutes.
+Herbal infusers are straightforward and user-friendly.
+They typically come with easy-to-follow instructions that allow cannabis cooks to begin the infusion and decarb process in just a few minutes.

 Versatility

-While they have the name oil infuser, these devices work with various cooking essentials, sometimes called carriers.
+While they are called oil infusers, these devices work with various cooking essentials, sometimes called carriers.
 In addition to oil, infusers are commonly used with butter and MCT coconut oil.
-This versatility allows infusers to make various foods, drinks, and tinctures.
+This versatility allows infusers to make a variety of recipes.

 Easy to Clean

-Top-of-the-line oil infusers come with food-safe, dishwasher-safe components, allowing the cleanup process to be quick and as pain-free as possible.
+Top-of-the-line oil infusers come with food-safe, dishwasher-safe components, making cleanup quick and easy.

 Drawbacks of Oil Infusers

-Oil infusers make creating edibles a simple and efficient process.
+Oil infusers make creating edibles simple and efficient.
 Still, while you can make a plethora of herb-infused oils, butter, and more, consider the following points before purchasing one:

 Cost